mohamed-services/mnn/paper.md

 ## Training

-I'll create two models using two differnet training techniques:
+I'll create two models using two different training techniques:
-Gradient Descent model and it will be mostly open source and for production purposes, and its implementaion will be in
+Gradient Descent model and it will be mostly open source and for production purposes, and its implementation will be in
 <https://github.com/mohamed-services/mnn/tree/main/model/gd/weights>
-Evolutionary model and it will be mostly closed source and for experimentation purposes, and its implementaion will be in
+Evolutionary model and it will be mostly closed source and for experimentation purposes, and its implementation will be in
 <https://github.com/mohamed-services/mnn/tree/main/model/ea/weights>

 ## Partial training